smithlabcode/ribotricer/README.md

 ------------------

 ## LICENSE
-ribotricer for detecting actively translating ORFs from Ribo-seq data Copyright (C) 2018 Andrew D Smith, Wenzheng Li, Saket Choudhary and the University of Southern California
+Ribotricer for detecting actively translating ORFs from Ribo-seq data Copyright (C) 2018 Andrew D Smith, Wenzheng Li, Saket Choudhary and the University of Southern California